It is a drug composed of a mixture of dimethylpolysiloxane and silicon oxide, inert polymers with surfactant properties.

 Mechanism of action

-These changes that occur in the surface tension of the bubbles cause them to break and then join in larger bubbles.
+These changes that occur in the surface tension of the bubbles cause them to break and then join into more giant bubbles.

 Its therapeutic effects are due to this mechanism of elimination of gases.

-Dimethicone is not absorbed by the gastrointestinal tract and does not interfere with gastric secretions, nor with the proper absorption of nutrients.
+Dimethicone is not absorbed by the gastrointestinal tract and does not interfere with gastric secretions or the proper absorption of nutrients.
 It can be excreted without changes in stool characteristics.

 - Tablets: Each tablet contains 40 mg of Dimethicone and 50 mg of calcium pantothenate.